FalconSocial/frontend-assignment/README.md

 **During the workshop the following use cases should be covered:**
 A user should be able to...
-1) setting priority of task
+1) set priority of task
 2) group tasks in multiple lists
 3) experience realtime updates across browsers
 4) use the application offline